 Work in progress 12/05/2019

-THANK YOU to the Petersburg Observer, the Illinois Times, and State Journal Register for covering activities at Marbold Farmstead.
+THANK YOU to the Jacksonville Courier and State Journal Register for covering activities at Marbold Farmstead.
 We appreciate your support.
-Here are links to two of the articles.
+Here are links to their latest the articles.